thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Angular 2 doesn't come with it's own module system anymore, since ES6 already provides a system that lets us load module asynchronously.
-That means we can just write plain ES6 code without any Angular specific bits which makes our code more reusable.
+Angular 2 doesn't come with it's own module system anymore, since ES2015 already provides a module system.
+That means we can just write plain ES2015 code without any Angular specific bits which makes our code more reusable.

 The next thing we want to do, is to make our `Zippy` class an actual component and give it a template so that we can see that it is ready to be used.
 In order to tell Angular that this particular class is a component, we use something called "Annotations".

-Annotations are a way to add meta information to our existing code.
-Those annotations are actually not supported by ES6 but have been developed as language extension and are considered by the Traceur transpiler, which is used in this project.
+Annotations are a way to add metadata to our existing code.
+Those annotations are actually not supported by ES2015 but have been developed as language extension and are considered by the Traceur transpiler, which is used in this project.
 We're not required to use annotations though.
 As mentioned, those are just transpiled to ES5 and then simply used by the framework.
 However, for simplicity sake we'll use them in this article.

-Angular provides us with a couple of annotation types so we can express our code in a much more elegant way.
-We need two annotations: `ComponentAnnotation` and `ViewAnnotation`.
-Annotations can be imported just like classes by using ES6 module syntax.
-We also import both annotations with a shorter name to match with provided decorators.
+Angular provides us with a couple of metadata types so we can express our code in a much more elegant way.
+In order to build a component, We need the `ComponentMetadata`.
+Metadata annotations can be imported just like classes by using ES2015 module syntax.
+We also import both metadata annotations with a shorter name so they match the **decorators** provided by the framework.
 This is for easy migration when we switch from Traceur to TypeScript or Babel in the future.
 If this is unclear to you, you might want to read our article on [the difference between annotations and decorators](http://blog.thoughtram.io/angular/2015/05/03/the-difference-between-annotations-and-decorators.html).

 {% highlight javascript %}
 {% raw %}
 import {
-  ComponentAnnotation as Component,
+  ComponentMetadata as Component,
-  ViewAnnotation as View
 } from 'angular2/angular2';

 export class Zippy {